practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 $
 ```

-Transpiling my microbenchmark program into JavaScript also works, but only with transpiler switch _--nodejs-cps_ activated:
+Transpiling my microbenchmark program into JavaScript also works, but only with transpiler switch _--nodejs-cps_ being activated:

 ```
 $ lunarml compile --nodejs-cps ./random_streams_for_perf_stats3.mlb